⚠️ This tutorial is outdated

 Running Kafka

-After that, run the following to start the docker in detached mode:
+After that, run the following to start Docker in detached mode:

 Visit http://localhost:3030 to get into the fast-data-dev environment.